matthewliu2000/htmlwebpage/index.md

 A little about me!
 I am from Fort Collins, Colorado, and I am a **fourth year** undergraduate studying **Computer Engineering** at **Georgia Institute of Technology**.
 Full time student looking for a summer internship in 2022, complete undergraduate studies in Spring 2023, and planning to pursue a graduate degree and seek future employment.

-Here is a [link](https://www.linkedin.com/in/matthew-liu-317aa014b/) to my LinkedIn page.
-Here is a [link](https://github.com/matthewliu2000/page) to my github page.
-Here is a download [link]() for my resume.
 ![Georgia Tech](./assets/visit-tech.png)

 # What to Find Here! <a name ="top"></a>